- Countries with legislation banning investments

 Luxembourg passed its Convention on Cluster Munitions ratification law on 7 May 2009.
 Article 3 of the law contains a ban on investments: “All persons, businesses and corporate entities are prohibited from knowingly financing cluster munitions or explosive submunitions.”
 At the first Meeting of State Parties in Laos, the Luxembourg Vice Prime Minister Jean Asselborn has encouraged all states who have signed the Convention states to prohibit the financing of cluster bombs.

-In January 2013 the Dutch Market Abuse (Financial Supervision Act) Decree was changed to include an obligation “to prevent any Dutch financial institution to directly support any national or foreign enterprise which produces, sells or distributes cluster munitions”.
+In January 2013 the Dutch Market Abuse (Financial Supervision Act) Decree entered into force that imposes an obligation that prevents any Dutch financial institution to directly support any national or foreign enterprise which produces, sells or distributes cluster munitions.
 The legislation includes a prohibition on: providing loans, acquiring or offering a financial instrument that has been issued by a company engaging in the production, selling, or distribution of cluster munitions, and acquiring non-marketable holdings in the capital of such a company.
+The above is equally prohibited for enterprises that hold more than half of the share capital of an enterprise that produces, sells or distributes cluster munitions.
 It does not apply to:

 a. transactions based on an index in which enterprises described in subsection 1 (a) constitute less than 5 percent of the total;